 The Company's amended complaint against Alnylam is for misappropriation and misuse of trade secrets, know-how and other confidential information, unfair and deceptive trade practices, unjust enrichment, unfair competition and false advertising, breach of contract, breach of the implied covenant of good faith and fair dealing, tortious interference with contractual relationships, and civil conspiracy.
-The suit, filed in the Business Litigation Session of the Massachusetts Superior Court, alleges Alnylam exploited its confidential relationship as a collaborator with the Company to misappropriate the Company's proprietary lipid nanoparticle delivery technology, resulting in damage to the Company's intellectual property and business interests.
+The suit, filed in the Business Litigation Session of the Massachusetts Superior Court ("BLS Court"), alleges Alnylam exploited its confidential relationship as a collaborator with the Company to misappropriate the Company's proprietary lipid nanoparticle delivery technology, resulting in damage to the Company's intellectual property and business interests.
 The amended complaint also adds AlCana as a defendant and asserts claims alleging misappropriation of trade secrets, tortious interference with contractual relations, unjust enrichment, unfair and deceptive acts and trade practices, and civil conspiracy against AlCana.
 The Company is seeking damages based on Alnylam's conduct as alleged in the amended complaint including termination of Alnylam's license to the Company's technology.

 Alnylam's answer and amended counter-claim alleges, in summary, breach of contract: contractual dispute resolution and confidentiality provisions, defamation, breach of covenant not to sue, breach of patent prosecution cooperation and non-use provisions, and breach of an implied covenant of good faith and fair dealing.
+Alnylam's defamation counter-claim was dismissed by the BLS Court in September 2011 including an award of attorney's fees and costs.